SouthGreenPlatform/tutorials/_pages/cluster-itrop/gpu.md

 {% highlight bash %}$ sbatch lauchGuppyGPU.sbash /path/to/fast5 /path/to/fastq 0 {% endhighlight %}

 Note:
-Beside the path of our fast5 files (-i), the basecaller requires an output path (-s) and a config file or the flowcell/kit combination.
+Beside the path of our fast5 files folder (-i), the basecaller requires an output path (-s) and a config file or the flowcell/kit combination.
 In order to get a list of possible flowcell/kit combinations and config files, we use:

 {% highlight bash %}$ guppy_basecaller --print_workflows {% endhighlight %}